 - Initial construction activities will take place in the winter, when the ground is frozen, to accommodate the flooded nature of the site.
-Victory Nickel proposes constructing an initial early works program and road with ditches during the winter of 2010/2011/2012. - The de-watering wells and some of the infrastructure will be required to support the dredging operation.
-This infrastructure will include the roads around the pit and waste disposal areas, a sub-station and 13.8 kV power distributions. - To meet the tight schedule for the installation and commissioning of the dewatering wells and the procurement, construction and commissioning of the sub-station, design activities on these early items will be of high priority during "Year-2". - A basic level of support for an initial camp and facilities will be required to carry out initial site activities.
-A full camp will be developed to meet the additional requirements during construction of the Frac Sand Plant, Ore Processing Plant, the Tailings and Ultramafic Waste Rock Management Facility (TWRMF) and associated facilities. - Initial engineering work will be required for the preliminary detail design, procurement and construction.
-Other than for long-lead items, the bulk of the engineering will commence in "Year-2" with the engineering for the process plants. - The removal of the dolomitic limestone will take approximately two years; and frac sand will become available at the beginning of "Year-1", one year into mine development.
-Nickel ore will be available for processing at the beginning of Year 1.
-Accordingly, the Frac Sand Plant will commence production at the beginning of "Year-1" and the Ore Processing Plant at the beginning of Year 1.
-The associated engineering work for the two plants will begin in early "Year-2" and construction for both plants will begin in early "Year-1".
+Victory Nickel proposes constructing an initial early works program and road with ditches during the winter of 2010/2011. - Dredging of overburden was selected for the removal of the overburden from the open pit area.
+The costs for dredging are more favourable compared to mechanical removal, the construction period is less likely to be subject to slippage and the possibility of cost overruns is reduced.
+The selection of dredging to remove overburden dictates an April 2011 start, which necessitates a contract being placed in the fall of 2010 to permit time to prepare/modify suitable dredges and for their mobilization to the site. - The de-watering wells and the some infrastructure will be required to support the dredging operation.
+This infrastructure will include the roads around the pit and waste disposal areas, a sub-station and 13.8 kV power distribution. - To meet the tight schedule for the installation and commissioning of the dewatering wells and the procurement, construction and commissioning of the sub-station, design activities on these early items are scheduled for 2010 and on. - A basic level of support for an initial camp and facilities will be required to carry out initial site activities.
+A full camp will be developed to meet the additional requirements during construction of the Frac Sand Plant, Ore Processing Plant, the Tailings and Ultramafic Waste Rock Management Facility (TWRMF) and associated facilities.